 In 2000, Youngberg started contemplating next steps for HAWIAA, as his retirement was on the horizon.
 With the help of Ms. Douglas, they found a permanent home within Winrock International and HAWIAA was renamed the Henry A. Wallace Center for Agriculture and Environmental Policy.

 In 2005, Dr. John Fisk joined as Executive Director with a directive to transition the organization to a new mission focused on market-based change within sustainable agriculture and food systems.
-With support from the W. K. Kellogg Foundation and the Wallace Genetic Foundation, Dr. Fisk then implemented a strategy to achieve this mission.
+With support from the W. K. Kellogg Foundation and the Wallace Genetic Foundation, Dr. Fisk then implemented a strategy of strategic investments, technical assistance, and network development to achieve this mission.

 In 2008—its 25th anniversary—the organization became the Wallace Center at Winrock International.

-The following decade saw the Wallace Center launch several commitments and initiatives, most notably the Pasture Project (2011), the National Food Hub Collaboration (2008), and the Food Systems Leadership Network (2018).
+The following decade saw the Wallace Center launch several commitments and initiatives, most notably the National Food Hub Collaboration (2008), Pasture Project (2011), and the Food Systems Leadership Network (2018).

 In 2021, the Wallace Center documented its Journey Toward Becoming an Anti-Racist and Multicultural Organization, sharing it broadly via an open letter to partners, funders, and publicly on its web site.
 The process started in earnest five years prior, when the Wallace Center team decided to reexamine the organization’s core values and change strategies.